 - The subject site is located within an area of Campbell Heights that is known to have vulnerable aquifers resulting from unconsolidated material, as per the Vulnerable Aquifers Map (Schedule I)" in the Zoning By-law. - The subject site is also within the catchment area identified to be serviced by the Latimer Lake Storm Water Detention Facility.
 Completion of a Storm Water Management Plan and modifications to the Latimer Lake facility are required before any development within this catchment can proceed. - The applicant is advised that the Campbell Heights Local Area Plan (LAP) has requirements for stormwater management and onsite infiltration depending on the location within the LAP.
-The drainage design for the temporary truck parking must continue to meet the requirements of the Kerr Wood Leidal (KWL) report dated November 20, 2019, and confirmed by KWL that the design meets the objectives.
-The KWL drainage report dated November 20, 2019, was prepared to determine the ultimate drainage improvements required to service this catchment area. - While staff have generally not been supportive of Temporary Use Permits in Campbell Heights, Council did support and issue TUPs for Seven Horses on the subject site and 3037 194 Street in November 2020 (Temporary Use Permits Nos.
-7920-0106-00 and 7921-0107-00). - Staff are currently in discussions with the owners of the subject site and the owners of the abutting site to the north (3048 192 Street) about future development and the delivery of a new east-west road (30 Avenue).
-The ongoing discussions have delayed opportunities to advance a formal development application for the subject site and the site to the north. - 30 Avenue is intended to be delivered through the ultimate development of the subject site and the property to the north (3048 192 Street), with access to the future developments from 30 Avenue rather than 192 Street.
+The drainage design for the temporary truck parking must continue to meet the requirements of the Kerr Wood Leidal (KWL) report dated November 20, 2019 and confirmed by KWL that the design meets the objectives.
+The KWL drainage report dated November 20, 2019, was prepared to determine the ultimate drainage improvements required to service this catchment area. - While staff have generally not been supportive of Temporary Use Permits in Campbell Heights, Council did support and issue TUPs for Seven Horses on the subject site and 2974 192 Street in November 2020 (Temporary Use Permits Nos.
+7920-0106-00 and 7921-0107-00). - Staff are currently in discussions with the owners of the property under Development Application No. 21-0345-00 (2974 - 192 Street) and the owners of the adjacent site north of it (3048 - 192 Street) about future development, including for the provision of the future 30 Avenue. - 30 Avenue is intended to be delivered through the ultimate development of 2974 and 3048 192 Street with access to those future developments from 30 Avenue rather than 192 Street.
 The delivery of 30 Avenue is contingent on both properties developing concurrently or under the same application.